 - Grants are usually need-based and do not need to be repaid.
 They can be awarded by colleges, states, the federal government, public and private organizations, and professional associations.
 You will find out if you have been awarded any federal, state, or university based grants on your university’s Financial Aid Award Letter.

 - Federal Supplemental Educational Opportunity Grant (FSEOG) are awarded to students with exceptional financial need.
-Priority is given to Pell Grant recipients.
+Amounts are between $100 and $4000 per year.

 - Teacher Education Assistance for College and Higher Education (TEACH) Grant are for undergraduate and graduate students who agree to teach a high-need subject in a low income area.
 Failure to complete the service requirement will revert the grant to a loan that must be repaid.

 - Iraq and Afghanistan Service Grants are awarded to students whose parent or guardian was killed performing military service in Iraq or Afghanistan after 9/11/01.
 The student must be ineligible for a Pell Grant and under the age of 24 at the time of the death.